Oahu Travel Diary

 Diamond Head – Hike Diamond Head!
 I hiked it at 7 months pregnant and survived and plenty of people and kids do it.
 Definitely plan to arrive in the morning (around 7 or 8) to beat the heat and to take in the views.

-Friday Night Fireworks + Cocktails – If you’re looking for a cheesy Friday night happy hour, then the Waikiki fireworks show is fun.
-The fireworks show usually begins at 7:45pm and lasts about 10 minutes.
-Make reservations at The Modern Hotel, which has pretty great cocktails (according to Alan).
+Friday Night Fireworks + Cocktails – If you’re looking for a Friday night happy hour or ice cream date with the kids, then the Waikiki fireworks show is fun.
+The fireworks show usually begins at 7:45pm and lasts about 5 minutes.

 surfer hawaii